Is Engine Or Motor Oil Flammable?

 motor oil

-It’ll be very difficult to burn motor oil by itself.
+It’ll be exceedingly difficult to burn motor oil by itself.
 It’s more likely to burn if you soak another material in the oil (for example, a cloth).
 It’ll still be challenging to get it hot enough to ignite.

 How Should You Store Motor Oil?